1,629 related texts · 12 related myths · Page 3 of 34

 The Israelites, fresh out of Egypt, needed to cross Sihon's land.
 Moses, ever the diplomat, sent a message.
 He promised they'd stick to the main road, the "king's highway," so no o...

-We all know Moses.
+The familiar version gives us Moses.
 The guy who led the Israelites out of Egypt, received the Torah on Mount Sinai… a pretty big deal.
-But even Moses, seasoned leader and prophet, felt a tremor of ...
+But even Moses, seasoned leader and prophet,...

 The old stories certainly think so.
 Take this little snippet from Ginzberg's Legends of the Jews, a treasure trove of rabbinic tales and folklore.
 It paints a picture of animal loy...